Gytguz/1_challanges/frontendmentorio/2_interactive-rating-component-main/README.md

-# Frontend Mentor - QR code component
+# Frontend Mentor - Interactive rating component
 You can find this challange on https://www.frontendmentor.io/challenges/interactive-rating-component-koxpeBUmI

 # What I've learnt